tjhickey724/compiler_design/code/MiniC/PA5/README.md

 We see if the expression is not 1, in which case we jump to the "else statement" at label1 otherwise we run the "then statement" and then jump to the end of this conditional at label 2.

-### While statements
-You should be able to use the techniques shown for the if statement to generate code for the following Abstract Syntax Tree nodes
-* While
-* And
-* Not

 ## Arrays in MiniC
 We will implement arrays in MiniC in the Java way where an array of n longs will be allocated